bryntum/chronograph/src/guides/AdvancedFeatures.md

 const value15_3 = graph4.read(identifier15) // 50
 ```

-One thing to consider, is that if an identifier yields a `ProposedOrPrevious` effect and its computed value does not match the value of this effect, it will be re-calculated (computation function called) again on the next read.
-This is because the value of its `yield ProposedOrPrevious` input changes.
+One thing to consider, is that if an identifier yields a [[ProposedOrPrevious]] effect and its computed value does not match the value of this effect, it will be re-calculated again on the next read (or during next commit if its a strict identifier).
+This is because the value of its `ProposedOrPrevious` input changes.

 See also the [Dealing with the computation cycles](_guides_cycleresolver_.html) guide.